zernie/interview-questions/README.md

 2. Use cases where the data in a big table can be divided into two or more segments that would benefit the majority of the search patterns.
 A common example used to describe a scenario like this is that of a company whose customers are evenly spread across the United States and searches to a target table involves the customer ZIP code.
 A shard then could be used to host entries of customers located on the East coast and another for customers on the West coast.

-Security
+## Security
-XSS
+* XSS
-Cross-Site Request Forgery (CSRF) is an attack that allows a malicious user to spoof legitimate requests to your server, masquerading ...
+* Cross-Site Request Forgery (CSRF) is an attack that allows a malicious user to spoof legitimate requests to your server, masquerading ...

-Protocols
-HTTP
-HTTPS 443
-Handshake ->
-HTTP/1.1 200 OK
-Content-Type: text/html; charset=utf-8

-#Blockchain

-.
+## Blockchain

+DAO